Cherokee syllabary: Description

-Each of the characters represents one syllable, as in the Japanese kana and the Bronze Age Greek Linear B writing systems.
+The modern writing system consists of 85 characters, each representing a distinct syllable.
 The first six characters represent isolated vowel syllables.
 Characters for combined consonant and vowel syllables then follow.

-The charts below show the syllabary in recitation order, left to right, top to bottom as arranged by Samuel Worcester, along with his commonly used transliterations.
+The charts below show the syllabary in recitation order, left to right, top to bottom, as arranged by Samuel Worcester, along with his commonly used transliterations.
 He played a key role in the development of Cherokee printing from 1828 until his death in 1859.

-The transliteration working from the syllabary uses conventional consonants like qu, ts,..., and may differ from the ones used in the phonological orthographies (first column in the below chart, in the "d/t system").
+The Latin letter 'v' in the transcriptions, seen in the last column, represents the nasal mid-central vowel, /ə̃/.